 This provides some comfort for those with a governmental 457.
 In fact, I would argue that you could view a governmental 457 as a second 401K or 403B.
 It’s just as safe and provides many of the same benefits.
 Congrats, if you have one!
 Don’t think twice, go use it.

-For example, my wife works full-time as an early learning childhood coach (i.e. coach for kindergarten teachers).
+For example, my wife works full-time as an early learning childhood coach (i.e. coach for kindergarten and 1st grade teachers).
 So, while she has access to a 401K (which we also use), we preferentially prefer her governmental 457, which can be used in early retirement unlike a 401K.

 So, first, we fill up her governmental 457 with $19,000 and put any remaining money left from her salary towards her 401K.
 While we focus much more on financial independence than early retirement, the 457 will be accessible to us in early retirement if we went that route.